Spiralia: Distribution of spiralian development across phylogeny

-Lophotrochozoa within Spiralia
+Phylogeny

-Previously, spiral cleavage was thought to be unique to the Spiralia in the strictest sense—animals such as molluscs and annelids, which exhibit classical spiral cleavage.
+Early on the study of the group, spiral cleavage was thought to be unique to the Spiralia in the strictest sense—animals such as molluscs and annelids, which exhibit classical spiral cleavage.
 The presence of spiral cleavage in animals such as platyhelminths could be difficult to correlate with some phylogenies.
 Evidence of a close relationship between molluscs, annelids and lophophorates was found in 1995 and Lophotrochozoa was defined as the group containing these taxa and all the descendants of their last common ancestor.
-More recent research has established the Lophotrochozoa as a superphylum within the Metazoa.

 With this understanding, the presence of spiral cleavage in polyclad platyhelminths, as well as the more traditional Spiralia, has led to the hypothesis that spiral cleavage was present ancestrally across the Lophotrochozoa as a whole.

-With the introduction of Platytrochozoa and Rouphozoa, the cladogram is as follows, with an indication approximately how many million years ago (Mya) the clades radiated into newer clades.
+With the rapid advances in phylogenomics various studies have come up to propose different configurations and relationships of spiralian phyla.

-An alternative phylogeny was given in 2019, with a basal grouping Mollusca with Entoprocta grouping named Tetraneuralia, and a second grouping of Nemertea with Platyhelminthes named Parenchymia as sister of Annelida.
-In their proposal and according to the original definition, Lophotrochozoa may become a senior synonym for Platytrochozoa.

-In 2019 the Rouphozoa was recovered again as a basal Platytrochozoa clade.
+In 2019, a phylogenetic analysis by Marlétaz et al. recovered a basal grouping Mollusca with Entoprocta grouping named Tetraneuralia, and a second grouping of Nemertea with Platyhelminthes named Parenchymia as sister of Annelida.
+In their proposal, Lophotrochozoa includes Platyhelminthes and Gastrotricha, turning into a senior synonym for Platytrochozoa, according to its original definition.
+In the same year, Laumer et al. recovered once again the clade Rouphozoa as a basal Platytrochozoa clade.

-A 2022 study supported the Trochozoa and Platyzoa hypotheses, as shown below.
-The same year another study placed bryozoans, entoproctans and cycliophorans in the group Polyzoa as one of the earliest branches among Lophotrochozoa.
+A 2022 study by Drábková et al. supported the Trochozoa and Platyzoa hypotheses.
+The same year another study by Khalturin et al. placed Bryozoa, Entoprocta and Cycliophora in the group Polyzoa as one of the earliest branches among Lophotrochozoa.

+A modern consensus phylogenetic tree for Spiralia is shown below, mainly based on the one by Struck (2026), which summarizes relationships found in phylogenomic studies from 2019 to 2025: